-Rías Baixas (pronounced “ree-ahs buy-shuss” not “re-axis buy-axis” like my hubby kept pronouncing it during our panel) is a region in Galicia, located in northwest Spain.
+Rías Baixas (pronounced “ree-ahs buy-shuss”) is a region in Galicia, located in northwest Spain.
 It is a lush, green, and fairly rainy region along the Atlantic seacoast, directly above Portugal.
 Rainfall here is high, getting anywhere from 45-70 inches of rain.
 And y’all thought Oregon was wet and green!
 Albariño not only can survive in this environment, but it thrives here due to its thick skin and resistance to mildew.

 For a wine to be labeled Rías Baixas, the grape composition must be at least 70% Albariño (with Treixadura, Caiño Blanco and Loureiro also permitted).
 Albariño, however, makes up 90% of the total plantings in the region and is pretty much synonymous with Rías Baixas.

-- Aromatically strong with peach, apricot, pineapple and citrus fruit (lemon, lime, grapefruit).
+Flavors: peach, apricot, honeydew, pineapple and citrus fruit (lemon, lime, grapefruit).